keras-team/keras/docs/templates/applications.md

 - weights: one of `None` (random initialization) or "msd" (pre-training on [Million Song Dataset](http://labrosa.ee.columbia.edu/millionsong/)).
 - input_tensor: optional Keras tensor (i.e. output of `layers.Input()`) to use as image input for the model.
 - include_top: whether to include the 1 fully-connected layer (output layer) at the top of the network.
 If False, the network outputs 32-dim features.
-- classes: optional number of classes to classify images into, only to be specified if `include_top` is True, and if no `weights` argument is specified.

 ### Returns

 A Keras model instance.